TERREMEMBER/znbase/docs/content/latest/faq/compatibility.md

 - Expressions: Rich set of PostgreSQL built-in functions and operators
 - Other Features: VIEWs, EXPLAIN, PREPARE-BIND-EXECUTE, and JDBC support

-YugabyteDB's goal is to remain as compatible with PostgreSQL as much as possible.
-If you see a feature currently missing, please file a [GitHub issue](https://github.com/yugabyte/yugabyte-db/issues) for us.
+ZNbaseDB's goal is to remain as compatible with PostgreSQL as much as possible.
+If you see a feature currently missing, please file a [GitHub issue](https://github.com/ZNbase/ZNbase-db/issues) for us.

 ## Can I insert data using YCQL, but read using YSQL, or vice versa?

-The YugabyteDB APIs are currently isolated and independent from one another.
+The ZNbaseDB APIs are currently isolated and independent from one another.
 Data inserted or managed by one API cannot be queried by the other API.
-Additionally, Yugabyte does not provide a way to access the data across the APIs.
+Additionally, ZNbase does not provide a way to access the data across the APIs.
 An external framework, such as Presto, might be useful for simple use cases.
-For an example that joins YCQL and YSQL data, see the blog post about [Presto on YugabyteDB: Interactive OLAP SQL Queries Made Easy](https://blog.yugabyte.com/presto-on-yugabyte-db-interactive-olap-sql-queries-made-easy-facebook/).
+For an example that joins YCQL and YSQL data, see the blog post about [Presto on ZNbaseDB: Interactive OLAP SQL Queries Made Easy](https://blog.ZNbase.com/presto-on-ZNbase-db-interactive-olap-sql-queries-made-easy-facebook/).

 Allowing YCQL tables to be accessed from the PostgreSQL-compatible YSQL API as foreign tables using foreign data wrappers (FDW) is on the roadmap.
-You can comment or increase the priority of the associated [GitHub](https://github.com/yugabyte/yugabyte-db/issues/830) issue.
+You can comment or increase the priority of the associated [GitHub](https://github.com/ZNbase/ZNbase-db/issues/830) issue.

 ## YCQL compatibility with Apache Cassandra QL